 Instructions

-- Preheat oven to 350°F. Spray a 9-inch pie dish with cooking spray and set aside.
+- Preheat oven to 350°F. Lightly spray a 9-inch pie dish with cooking spray.

-- Using a stand or hand mixer, blend sweetened condensed milk, egg yolks, 3/4 cup lemon juice, lemon extract, and salt.
-Beat on medium speed for 2–4 minutes until mixture is smooth and well combined.
+- In a stand mixer or with a hand mixer, beat sweetened condensed milk, egg yolks, 3/4 cup freshly squeezed lemon juice, lemon extract, and salt on medium speed for 2 to 4 minutes until smooth.

-- Pour the mixture into the pre-baked pie crust and bake for 12–17 minutes, or until it slightly jiggles in the center and bubbles appear on the surface.
-If the crust browns too quickly, cover it lightly.
-Remove from oven and cool on a rack at room temperature for 30 minutes.
+- Pour the filling into the crust and smooth the top.
+Bake 12 to 17 minutes, until mostly set with a slight jiggle in the center.
+If the crust browns too quickly, loosely cover the edges with foil.
+Remove and cool on a rack for 30 minutes.

 Recipe Notes